rxon54/Painel-do-Clima/README.md

 - **Step 2:** Select a state and city.
   All available indicators for that city will be loaded and visualized.
 - **Step 3:** Explore the collapsible indicator tree, with color-coded value badges.
+- **Step 4:** Click any indicator ID to view its documentation in a modal overlay.

+> **Note:** The indicator documentation is loaded from `frontend/indicators_doc.html`.
+Make sure this file is present and accessible by your web server.

 ---